-Spider veins are usually harmless, though they can sometimes cause aching, burning or pain, especially when standing or sitting for long periods of time.
+Spider veins are usually harmless, though they can sometimes cause aching, burning or pain, especially when you've been standing for long periods.

-If you experience symptoms or are concerned about the appearance of spider veins, treatment options include:
+If you have symptoms or are concerned about the appearance of spider veins, treatment options include:

-After treatment, blood vessels gradually fade over several months, but they may not disappear completely.
-Also, new spider veins can develop in the same area that could warrant additional treatments.
+After spider vein treatment, blood vessels fade over several months, but they may not disappear completely.
+Also, new spider veins can develop in the same area.

 See more Expert Answers

-- Greenberg DL, et al. Laser and light therapy of lower extremity telangiectasias, reticular veins, and small varicose veins. http://www.uptodate.com/home/index.html.
-Accessed Sept.
-1, 2011.
+- Scovell, S. Laser and light therapy of lower extremity telangiectasias, reticular veins and small varicose veins. https://www.uptodate.com/contents/search.
+Accessed Jan.
+9, 2020.

 - Spider veins.
 American Osteopathic College of Dermatology. http://www.aocd.org/?page=SpiderVeins.
 Accessed Jan.
 9, 2020.